reserve-protocol/protocol/docs/mev.md

 #### GnosisTrade

 `GnosisTrade.sol` implements a batch auction on top of Gnosis's [EasyAuction](https://github.com/gnosis/ido-contracts/blob/main/contracts/EasyAuction.sol) platform.
 In general a batch auction is designed to minimize MEV, and indeed that's why it was chosen in the first place.
-Both types of auctions (batch + dutch) can be opened at anytime, but the expectation is that dutch auctions will be preferred by MEV searchers because they are more likely to be profitable.
+Both types of auctions (batch + dutch) can be opened at any time, but the expectation is that dutch auctions will be preferred by MEV searchers because they are more likely to be profitable.

 However, if a batch auction is launched, an MEV searcher may still be able to profit.
 In order to bid in the auction, the searcher must call `function placeSellOrders(uint256 auctionId, uint96[] memory _minBuyAmounts, uint96[] memory _sellAmounts, bytes32[] memory _prevSellOrders, bytes calldata allowListCallData)`, providing an approval in advance.
 This call will escrow `_sellAmounts` tokens in EasyAuction for the remaining duration of the auction.
 Once the auction is over, anyone can settle the auction directly in EasyAuction via `settleAuction(uint256 auctionId)`, or by calling `settleTrade(IERC20 erc20)` on the `ITrading` instance in our system that started the trade (either BackingManager or a RevenueTrader).